flashbots/suave-specs/specs/rigil/mevm.md

 ## Overview

 This document provides the technical specification for the MEVM, a modified version of the Ethereum Virtual Machine (EVM).
-The MEVM enables confidential computation via the `SuaveExecutionBackend`, as well as providing an extended set of APIs.
+The MEVM enables confidential computation via the `SuaveExecutionBackend` and as well exposes additional MEV-specific precompiles for SUAPPs to use.

 ## Core Architecture